canonical/microceph/docs/reference/commands/disk.rst

 When ``--dry-run --json`` is used, MicroCeph prints the underlying ``DiskAddResponse`` document directly instead of a human-formatted table.
-This machine-readable output is intended for shell automation and behavior tests.
+This machine-readable output is intended for shell automation and behaviour tests.
 The JSON payload keeps the same fields used by the API under ``metadata``:
 ``validation_error``, ``warnings``, ``dry_run_devices``, and ``dry_run_plan``.
 Each ``dry_run_plan`` entry contains the selected ``osd_path`` and optional